klauer/epics-sumo-mirror/doc/reference-sumo.rst

 check
 :::::

-This command does a consistency check of the dependency database (:term:`DB` file).
+Do some consistency checks on the :term:`dependency database` file in the directory specifed by --dbdir.

 merge DB
 ::::::::

-This command merges a :term:`dependency database` with another :term:`dependency database`.
-The database that is modified must follow the command as parameter DB.
-The database that is added must be specified with the "--db" option.
+Merge the given :term:`dependency database` file with the :term:`dependency database` in the directory specifed by --dbdir.

 cloneversion MODULE OLD-VERSION NEW-VERSION [SOURCESPEC]
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::